immutable/ts-immutable-sdk/tests/func-tests/zkevm/README.md

 ## Running the tests

-1. Run the tests: `yarn func-test`
+1. Run the tests: `pnpm func-test`

 **Note:** Certain tests are skipped on CI because of the time they take to run.
-To run only these, use `yarn func-test:ci`
+To run only these, use `pnpm func-test:ci`

 ## Filtering tests

 By default, all tests that do not have the `@skip` tag are run.
 In other words, the tag filter is set to `not @skip`.

-You can change the tag filter on the command line: `TAGS="<tag-expression>" yarn test`, or more permanently, by editing your .env file directly.
+You can change the tag filter on the command line: `TAGS="<tag-expression>" pnpm test`, or more permanently, by editing your .env file directly.

 Examples of `<tag-expression>`: